 In a “post-modern” world defined by intangible threats, indiscriminate violence, open borders, and shifting identities, the Cold War is a comfort blanket for a confused West.

 As designers riff on the visual codes of this era, genuine vintage apparel becomes both democratizing (who has $1000 for a sweatshirt?) and differentiating (why look like a poser?).
-Russian gear—while cheap and cool—carries a certain stigma throughout the West because of, well... communism.
+Russian gear—while cool—carries a certain stigma throughout the West because of, well... communism.
 German gear however, is perceived as sophisticated and aligned with Western values.

 It’s in this context that Förstergrün has achieved cultural significance.